Shreya-Sebastian/Software_Architecture_PoC/journals/shreya_sebastian.md

 ## Week 9

 I finalized the pipeline to ensure all unit tests were included with the correct file paths (30 minutes).
+I expanded on the Cloud vs on Premises Development section and related it to our Key Quality Attributes section (30 minutes).
+I polished the README section (30 minutes).
+Finally, I made general small edits across the report after proof-reading (2 hours).